 This is a guide on how to top up boiler pressure.
-I’ve been to a job today where the customer had a boiler breakdown called me in a panic, they had a new born baby at the house and was in a bit of a pickle, I turned up a a short while after and it turned out to only be the boilers pressure had dropped, I topped it up and job done boiler fired, this had me thinking how many people end up cold because of such a simple problem that anyone can fix if in the know how. so I decided I will write a how to and do a video on this to help you my customer.
+I’ve been to a job today where the customer had a boiler breakdown and called me in a panic.
+They had a newborn baby at the house and were in a bit of a pickle.
+I turned up a a short while after and it turned out that the only thing wrong was that the boiler's pressure had dropped.
+I topped it up and job done, the boiler fired!
+This had me thinking how many people end up cold because of such a simple problem that anyone can fix if in they know how.
+So I decided I will write a how-to and do a video on this to help my customers.

-firstly you need to locate your ‘pressure gauge’ does what it says on the tin its a gauge that displays the pressure, If the gauge is on the boiler then you will be looking for a filling loop on the boiler ts self I will show different types of filling loops later on, If the pressure gauge is on some pipework in your airing cupboard then you will be looking for a silver braided hose with 1 sometimes 2 taps on either end it looks like this.this type will sometimes be near your boiler also.
+Firstly, you need to locate your ‘pressure gauge.'
+This does what it says on the tin, it's a gauge that displays the pressure.
+If the gauge is on the boiler then you will be looking for a filling loop on the boiler itself, I will show different types of filling loops later on.
+If the pressure gauge is on some pipework in your airing cupboard then you will be looking for a silver braided hose with 1 or 2 taps on either end.
+This type will sometimes be near your boiler also.

-some boilers have internal filling loops I have a video on Worcester boiler filling loops here, I will be adding videos on different boiler filling loops as and when I come across them if you need help with yours give the manufactures a call they will guide you through it.
+Some boilers have internal filling loops, I have a video on Worcester boiler filling loops here.
+If you need help with yours, give the manufactures a call and they will guide you through it.

-I hope me writing how to top up boiler pressure has helped you somehow. and if you need me call 07415278734 and I will be with you as soon as I can.
+I hope me writing how to top up boiler pressure has helped you somehow.
+If you need me call 07415278734 and I will be with you as soon as I can.